mbeddr/mbeddr.core/code/languages/com.mbeddr.mpsutil/solutions/com.mbeddr.mpsutil.asynccell/README.md

 # Usage

-1. Make your calculation asynchronous ([see jetbrains platform docs](https://www.jetbrains.org/intellij/sdk/docs/basics/architectural_overview/general_threading_rules.html#background-processes-and-processcanceledexception))
+1. Make your calculation asynchronous ([e.g. using ApplicationManager.getApplication().executeOnPooledThread({=> ...})](https://www.jetbrains.org/intellij/sdk/docs/basics/architectural_overview/general_threading_rules.html#background-processes-and-processcanceledexception))
+2. Replace your `*Read Model Access*` cell with a custom cell that has a query like below
-2. Implement a callable that returns null when being called while the value is not ready yet.
-When the calculation is done, it should return a value and will no longer be called.
+3. Implement the query to return null when being called while the value is not ready yet.
+When the calculation is done, it should return an instance of `AsyncCellValue` and will no longer be called.
-3. Replace your `*Read Model Access*` cell with a custom cell that has a query like that:

 ```
+Style:
+<no base style> {
+    background-color: lightBlue
+}

+Custom cell:
+cell provider:
 (editorContext, node)->AbstractCellProvider {
   return new AsyncCellProvider(node, { =>
     // get the current value (or null if not ready yet)
     node<DamagePotential> dp = node.getDP();

-    // create style
+    // reuse the style of this custom cell
-    Style s = new StyleImpl();
+    Style style = editorContext.?getContextCell().?getStyle()
-    s.set(StyleAttributes.BACKGROUND_COLOR, dp.getColor());

     // return current value (or null if not ready yet) and the style
-    return new AsyncCellValue(DisplayLabelHelper.getDamagePotentialDisplayString(dp), s);
+    return new AsyncCellValue(DisplayLabelHelper.getDamagePotentialDisplayString(dp), style);
   });
 }
 ```

+As example, see `com.mbeddr.mpsutil.asynccell.sandbox`.

 # State
+It contains automated tests and a sandbox for manual tests.
 So far, only used in Security Analyst.

 # Up next

 - add proper editor cell to replace custom cell
 - show progress indicator
+- find a plan how to make the cell update automatically when the model changes

-# Author
+# Contributors

 - Till Fischer
+- Bastian Kruck